-Majuli Island is home to one of the biggest tribes in the Northeast India.
+Majuli Island is home to one of the biggest tribes in Northeast India.

-According to some people, however, the Mishings belong to the great group of Tani people, that comprises of 5 sister-tribes namely, Adi, Galo, Nyishi, Tagin and Apatani.
-They all speak languages of the Sino-Tibetan family, and hence the connection.
+According to some people, however, the Mishings belong to the great group of Tani people, which comprises 5 sister tribes namely, Adi, Galo, Nyishi, Tagin and Apatani.
+They all speak languages of the Sino-Tibetan family, hence the connection.

 From what I’ve experienced, Mishing people are highly friendly and hospitable, and any chance of being invited to their house for some rice wine should not be missed during your trip.

-Getting closer to the life of Mishing people is certainly one of the top things to do in Majuli Island.
+Getting closer to the life of Mishing people is certainly one of the top things to do on Majuli Island.